jonasmcferreira/whiteiron/jhed-wasteland/weather.md

 | 3   | Intelligence Save DC16, on a fail your Madness increases by 1, burn an item of value             |
 | 4   | Gain a madness                                                                                   |

-59. **Fire Hail**:
-   - Ignites flammable objects
-   - Dexterity Save DC 10, 1d10 Fire Damage or half as much on a successful save.
+59 **Fire Hail**: Ignites flammable objects, Dexterity Save DC 10, 1d10 Fire Damage or half as much on a successful save.

-60. -63.
+60-63.
 Silvered Snow

 | 1d4 | Effect                        |
 |-----|-------------------------------|